josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 - **Two-way data binding** (data can flow both up and down the component tree);
 - Built-in reusable data stores (think: a very light, simple version of Redux or Vuex)

+#### Handling CSS

+To add styles to a component in Svelte, you simply add a `<style>` tag in the component's `.svelte` file.
+Any CSS inside that block will be scoped to the component by default.
+If you like, you can make it SCSS with [minimal modification](https://kit.svelte.dev/docs#additional-resources-integrations).

 I could go on and on about how easy Svelte makes things, and how advanced yet simple it seems.
-[Svelte's docs and tutorial](https://svelte.dev/tutorial/basics) is way ahead of the game; the whole thing is a live REPL (coding environment) where you can write your own Svelte code and see it running live!
+Even [Svelte's docs and tutorial site](https://svelte.dev/tutorial/basics) is way ahead of the game; the whole thing is a live REPL (coding environment) where you can write your own Svelte code and see it running live!

-### Svelte performance
+## Svelte vs Gridsome

 Svelte is a _ton_ of fun to work in, but developer experience isn't everything (and no, developer experience does _not_ translate directly into user experience).
 Fortunately, though, Svelte's UX _is_ top-notch because the code it actually ships to the browser is _miniscule_ compared with other frameworks.

-This is because Svelte does as much as possible _during the build step_, rather than on the client.
-Parts of the framework that are not used are stripped out at build time, and only the minimal JS needed to make your site and its components work is bundled.
-(Compared to other frameworks, which ship an entire library as a runtime, no matter how much of it you're actually using.)

 As a comparison: the old homepage of this site (built with [Gridsome](https://gridsome.org)) was 1.6 MB transferred, compared with only _183 KB_ on this site—a reduction of almost ***90%!***

-#### Tradeoffs
+### Tradeoffs

 In fairness, **there's a good reason the old site was that large to begin with**: Gridsome preloads all of your content as JSON data by default to make the site _feel_ faster as you navigate between pages.
 And I have to admit: the old version does _seem_ more snappy.
 Part of that is the preloading, of course, and some is because I decided to add some page transitions this time (something that didn't ever fully work well in Gridsome without a lot of fiddling).